BH90210

-BH90210 is an American comedy drama series that aired on Fox from August 7 to September 11, 2019.
+BH90210 is an American comedy drama series produced by Alberghini Chessler Productions, Fox Entertainment and CBS Television Studios that aired on Fox from August 7 to September 11, 2019.
 As the sixth series in the franchise, original series stars Jason Priestley, Shannen Doherty, Jennie Garth, Ian Ziering, Gabrielle Carteris, Brian Austin Green, and Tori Spelling return, playing themselves in a heightened version of reality that's inspired by their real lives and bonds, in which the actors deal with launching a reboot of Beverly Hills, 90210.
 In November 2019, the series was canceled after one season.

 Plot

 The series focuses on the original cast members of Beverly Hills, 90210—Jason Priestley, Jennie Garth, Ian Ziering, Gabrielle Carteris, Brian Austin Green, Tori Spelling, and Shannen Doherty—playing heightened, fictionalized versions of themselves.
 Having parted ways 19 years after the original series ended, they reunite to get a reboot up and running, and must reconcile their new lives with the complications of their histories together.